leocornus/leocornus.tracclient/docs/wp-trac-client-0.4.1.rst

 - `More options for attachment`_: multifile support, wiki template for image attachment and none-image attachment.
+- add hooks to allow developer to update those options.

 More options for attachment
 ---------------------------